Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       > **`NOTE`** These warnings from `csi config init` for issues in `hmn_connections.json` can be ignored.
       >
-      > 1. The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
+      > * The node with the external connection (`ncn-m001`) will have a warning similar to this because its BMC is connected to the site and not the HMN like the other management NCNs.
 It can be ignored.
-      >   ```bash
+      >    ```
        >   "Couldn't find switch port for NCN: x3000c0s1b0"
       >    ```
       >
-      > 1. An unexpected component may have this message.
+      > * An unexpected component may have this message.
 If this component is an application node with an unusual prefix, it should be added to the `application_node_config.yaml` file.
 Then rerun `csi config init`.
 See the procedure to [Create Application Node Config YAML](create_application_node_config_yaml.md)
       >
       >    ```json
       >    {"level":"warn","ts":1610405168.8705149,"msg":"Found unknown source prefix!
 If this is expected to be an Application node, please update application_node_config.yaml","row":
       >    {"Source":"gateway01","SourceRack":"x3000","SourceLocation":"u33","DestinationRack":"x3002","DestinationLocation":"u48","DestinationPort":"j29"}}
       >    ```
       >
-      > 1. If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
+      > * If a cooling door is found in `hmn_connections.json`, there may be a message like the following.
 It can be safely ignored.
       >
       >    ```json
       >    {"level":"warn","ts":1612552159.2962296,"msg":"Cooling door found, but xname does not yet exist for cooling doors!","row":
       >    {"Source":"x3000door-Motiv","SourceRack":"x3000","SourceLocation":" ","DestinationRack":"x3000","DestinationLocation":"u36","DestinationPort":"j27"}}
       >    ```

    1. Skip the next step and continue to [prepare site init](#prepare-site-init).

 <a name="first-timeinitial-installs-bare-metal"></a>
-##### 3.1.b First-Time/Initial Installs (bare-metal)
+#### 3.1.b First-Time/Initial Installs (bare-metal)

 1. **For first-time/initial installs (without a `system_config.yaml`file)**, generate the system configuration.
 See below for an explanation of the command line parameters and some common settings.